pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 ### <i class="fa-solid fa-wand-magic-sparkles"></i> Congratulations - you've created your Python package distribution files <i class="fa-solid fa-wand-magic-sparkles"></i>

 You've now built your Python package and created your package distribution files.
-The next step is to setup your account on PyPI so you can publish your package.
+The next step is to setup your account on testPyPI so you can publish your package.

 ## Step 3.
 Setup your test PyPI account

-Next, you'll setup an account on test PyPI.
-Remember that you are using test PyPI here instead of the real PyPI as a way to safely learn how to publish a package without stressing the real PyPI's servers.
+Next, you'll setup an account on Test PyPI.
+Remember that you are using test PyPI here instead of the PyPI as a way to safely learn how to publish a package without stressing the real PyPI's servers.

-:::{admonition} Test vs. real PyPI
+:::{admonition} Test PyPI vs. PyPI
-If you have a package that you are confident belongs on the real PyPI, all of the steps below will also work for you if you replace test.pypi.org with pypi.org wherever it appears.
+If you have a package that you are confident belongs on PyPI, all of the steps below will also work for you.
+When you publish using Hatch, you will call `hatch publish` to publish directly to PyPI instead of `hatch publish -r test` which publishes to Test PyPI.
 :::

 1. [Open up a web browser and go to the test PyPI website](https://test.pypi.org/).
 2. [Create an account](https://test.pypi.org/account/register/) if you don't already have one.
 Be sure to store your password in a safe place!
 3. Once you have an account setup, login to it.
-4. Search on [https://test.pypi.org/](https://test.pypi.org/) (or pypi.org) to ensure that the package name that you have selected doesn't already exist.
+4. Search on [https://test.pypi.org/](https://test.pypi.org/) to ensure that the package name that you have selected doesn't already exist.
 If you are using our test pyosPackage, then we suggest that you add your name or GitHub username to the end of the package name to ensure it's unique.

 Example: `pyosPackage_yourNameHere`.